rtd1250/mirrorscript/README.md

 # mirrorscript
-very simple batch file for screen mirroring using scrcpy and sndcpy
+A very simple batch file for screen mirroring using scrcpy and sndcpy under Windows.\
+Downloads both projects and simplifies the Wi-Fi connection process.